List of Stanford Cardinal head football coaches

-The Stanford Cardinal football program represents Stanford University in the Pac-12 Conference.
+The Stanford Cardinal football program represents Stanford University in the Atlantic Coast Conference.
 The Cardinal competes as part of the National Collegiate Athletic Association (NCAA) Division I Football Bowl Subdivision.
-The team has had 31 head coaches since its founding in 1892.
+The team has had 33 head coaches since its founding in 1892.
+The current head coach is Frank Reich, hired as an interim coach following the firing of Troy Taylor.

 The Cardinal have played in 1,207 games of American football in 112 seasons.
 In their first season, the team played 4 games with no head coach.
 From 1906 to 1917, Stanford replaced football with rugby.
 The school did not field teams in 1918 and from 1943 to 1945 due to World War I and World War II, respectively.

-Conference championships have been won by Pop Warner, Claude E. Thornhill, Clark Shaughnessy, Chuck Taylor, John Ralston, Bill Walsh, Tyrone Willingham, and David Shaw.
-Shaw is the all-time leader in games coached and most victories.
+Conference championships have been won by Pop Warner, Tiny Thornhill, Clark Shaughnessy, Chuck Taylor, John Ralston, Bill Walsh, Tyrone Willingham, and David Shaw.
+Shaw is the all-time leader in games coached and most victories, having won his 72nd game in a 17–14 win over Cal in the 120th Big Game on November 18, 2017.
 James F. Lanagan is the leader in win percentage for coaches with more than one season of service.
+Shaw was also the Pac-12 Coach of the Year in 2011, 2012, 2015, and 2017 respectively.